Why ADHD and Digital Distraction Feel Linked

 • constant novelty

 This isn’t a character flaw.
-It’s how ADHD wiring responds to modern tech.
+It’s a common ADHD-related pattern that can be amplified by modern tech.

 The ADHD “Micro-Tug” Effect